leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *X/Y Belts - 1*
 {: .fs-2 .text-grey-dk-000 }

+None of the screws holding parts to aluminum rails are tightened yet.
+Pulling on the belts too hard at this point will case things to shift.
+We'll do final tightening of screws and belt once the gantry is installed.

 ![X/Y Belts - 2](../../../../assets/images/micron-31-xy-belts-2.jpg)
 *X/Y Belts - 2*
 {: .fs-2 .text-grey-dk-000 }

 ## Mini Afterburner

+The little PTFE tube here is the wrong length.
+I cut it to have 7mm exposed from the printed part as shown in the manual, but this is way too short for the Dragonfly that came with the DFH kit.
+I later measured ~8mm of extension from the Dragonfly throat; the 7mm as requested plus a tiny bit to sit inside the printed part.

 ![Mini Afterburner - 1](../../../../assets/images/micron-32-mini-ab-1.jpg)
 *Mini Afterburner - 1*